 Sigmoid Function

-Before introducing logistic regression, let’s first look at the sigmoid function (also known as logistic function).
-The formula of Sigmoid function is as follows.
-Its output is between 0 and 1.
+Before introducing logistic regression, let’s first look at the sigmoid function.
+The sigmoid function is as follows, which converts z into a value between 0 and 1.

 As shown in the figure below, the two ends of the sigmoid function will be very close to 0 and 1.